TwoWaySix/yourss/README.md

 # YouRSS
-A self hosted Podcast RSS builder and hoster with a frontend that allows users to extract audio from YouTube videos.
+A RSS Podcast hoster that builds its feed from extracted audio from YouTube videos.